Danahadel/masar-modern-data-engineering_By_DanahAlmudaifer/BENCHMARKS.md

 ## Interpretation
 Delta was slower in this tiny run.
 I do not claim a Delta speed-up from this dataset.
 The useful evidence is that both scans returned equal results and that I inspected/measured the actual execution rather than making an unsupported performance claim.

+## Repeated-run note

+The benchmark was executed more than once during development on the same 72-row synthetic population.

+The saved notebook contains an earlier run, while `reports/benchmark.json` contains a later repeated run.
+The exact wall-clock timings varied between executions, which is expected for this small local Spark workload because OS, JVM and metadata caches were not controlled.

+Across the runs, the logical result remained unchanged:

+- 72 rows
+- 72 non-null fares
+- fare total = 1794.60 SAR
+- CSV and Delta payloads matched
+- query-result validation passed

+Therefore, these timings are treated only as local observations and not as evidence that one storage format is generally faster than the other.